top of page

 12. In what specific order are the Old Testament Bible books arranged?

 a.
-Date of their discovery.
+The books are arranged by the date of their discovery.

 The books of the Old Testament are arranged according to their respective purposes.